huggingface/transformers/examples/tensorflow/contrastive-image-text/README.md

 by using a pre-trained vision encoder model and a pre-trained text encoder model.

 If you wish to load an existing dual encoder model, please use the `--model_name_or_path` argument.
-If you want to use a pre-trained vision encoder model and a pre-trained text encoder model, please use the `--vision_model_name_or_path` and `--text_model_name_or_path` arguments instead.
+If you want to use separate pre-trained vision and text models, please use the `--vision_model_name_or_path` and `--text_model_name_or_path` arguments instead.

 ### Train the model